 Many higher-income clients who do not qualify for Chapter 7 are still better off filing Chapter 13 and reorganizing debts than pursuing non-bankruptcy options such as credit counseling.
 If you are a higher-income debtor and have problems paying your bills, you need to meet with an experienced bankruptcy attorney to review your options.

 Medical bills & credit card debt cannot be discharged in bankruptcy.

 Not true.
 Despite what you may hear from debt collectors, you can still wipe out most types of unsecured debts in bankruptcy, including medical bills, credit card debts, and personal loans.
 We hear this myth a lot.
 It is simply not true.

 Chapter 13 plans require me to repay my debts in full.

 Not true.
 Chapter 13 bankruptcy is a form of individual reorganization in which a debtor files a plan with the court.
-The plan will make provisions regarding your unsecured debt.
-From our experience in the District of Maine, most plans do not pay back 100% of the amount of your unsecured debts.
+The plan makes provisions regarding your unsecured debt.
+From our experience in the District of Maine, most plans do not pay back 100% of the number of your unsecured debts.

 You will lose all of your property by filing bankruptcy.

 Not true.
 Well over 95% of bankruptcy cases filed by individuals are “no-asset” cases in which the debtor keeps everything they own.
 That’s because exemptions provide for assets that the debtor can keep some assets, like pensions, beyond the reach of bankruptcy trustees and creditors.